mzarejko/covid_web/README.md

 ## Setup

-To make site working install [docker-engine](https://docs.docker.com/engine/install/)  and docker-compose (dockerfiles in repo are for linux), next you have to create in backend folder file with name .env where will be all private settigns.
+To make site working install [docker-engine](https://docs.docker.com/engine/install/)  and docker-compose (dockerfiles in repo are for linux), next you have to create in /backend/base/ folder file with name .env where will be all private settigns.
 Example of file is shown below:

      SECRET_KEY= 'random string of characters',
-     DEBUG = 'True or False',

      POSTGRES_HOST = 'name of database host',
      PORT = 'port of database',